 Explore woodland trails throughout the scenic 152-acre estate or simply unwind in the beautiful Beatrix Farrand-designed Sunken Garden—home of the nationally-acclaimed Sunken Garden Poetry Festival.

-- The 1901 house and its period rooms are open for tours Tuesday through Sunday, 10am–4pm.
-The last tour begins at 3pm.
+- The 1901 house and its period rooms are open for guided tours only Thursday through Sunday, 10 am to 4 pm.
+The last tour begins at 3 pm.

 Hill-Stead welcomes groups of 10 or more people but requires advance reservation and a non-refundable deposit.
 Please reserve at least two to four weeks in advance of your visit.
 For more information, see Group Tours, or contact the Education Department 860-677-4787 ext.
 136 or firstname.lastname@example.org.